mahoneyjames/sm/readme.md

 npm run http-update

 # Manage different environments
 Environment variables control the S3 bucket that's used.
+These are immutable for a given function version.

-Since these are immutable for a given function version, the dev/prod approach is
+To keep things simple, there are *two* functions
- - use latest for dev, point it at preview.storymarmalade.co.uk
+ - storyclub2: production

- - when that is ready to become prod, change the environment variable to point to the correct bucket
+ npm run http-update

- - publish a new function version to $LATEST$
+ - storyclub-preview: preview

- - point the prod alias at the previous version
+ npm run http-update-preview

 # To host the site locally for testing
 npm run browse